 Please remember that no amount of deadlines at work, crazy exes, and God knows what else can make him forget a woman he likes.
 As a matter of fact, if he were this stressed with his daily routine, having such a wonderful woman like you would be like having a bright sunshine among a dark dreadful t-storm.
 Who in their right mind would refuse enjoying something like this??

 You do not want to waste your time dwelling on men who have rejected you.
 Step over these rejections and move forward with your dating life.
-No one said that dating is easy, but deciding to date AND expecting to never get rejected is like living in a fantasy world where every lottery ticket you buy is a winning ticket.
+No one said that dating is easy, but dating AND expecting to never be rejected is like living in a fantasy world where every lottery ticket we buy is a winning ticket.